This tutorial explains how to perform Data Visualization, K-means Cluster Analysis, and Association Rule Mining using WEKA Explorer:

 #9) Click on “Submit”.
 Only the selected dataset points will be displayed and the other points will be excluded from the graph.

 The figure below shows the points from the selected rectangular shape.
 The plot represents points with only 3 class labels.
 The user can click on “Save” to save the dataset or “Reset” to select another instance.
-The dataset will be saved in a separate .ARFF file.
+The dataset will be saved a separately.ARFF file.

-Today’s world is overwhelmed with data right from shopping in the supermarket to security cameras at our home.
-Data mining uses this raw data, converts it to information to make predictions.
+Today’s world is overwhelmed with data right from shopping in the supermarket to security cameras at our homes.
+Data mining uses this raw data and converts it to information to make predictions.
 WEKA with the help of the Apriori Algorithm helps in mining association rules in the dataset.
 Apriori is a frequent pattern mining algorithm that counts the number of occurrences of an itemset in the transaction.

 Cluster Analysis is a technique to find out clusters of data that represent similar characteristics.
-WEKA provides many algorithms to perform cluster analysis out of which simplekmeans are highly used.
+WEKA provides many algorithms to perform cluster analysis out of which simple means are highly used.